bastosdiegol/info-1272-project/README.md

 <em>(info-1272-project)</em>

-<h2>Description<h2>
+<h2>Description</h2>
-This project is intended to create a web page simulating an Online Store with any theme.
+<p>This project is intended to create a web page simulating an Online Store with any theme.<br>
-Following are listed the requirements that must be fullfiled for this project.
+Following are listed the requirements that must be fullfiled for this project.</p>

 <h3>Project Requirements</h3>
 1. Objects